JingShing-Tools/Visual-Novel-Editor/README.md

 add multilang change function. add new function in level -> change_line_script(self, script_name) :
 can import script and multilangs script into game

+ver0.6
+add custom player name and custom npc name bug:edit line feature kinda broke fixed:level.language_change func init the lines

+add new command in script :
+'@player=name' and '@npc=name' will add name to list and can refer as character name. example -> '@player=JingShing' character will named JingShing. and you need to use custom name to write lines name:line instead of player:line
 ```